Prepare for Breastfeeding

 For more information and extra guidance.

-You can find out about breastfeeding from your midwife, family and friends, and useful helplines and websites.
+You can find out about breastfeeding from your midwife or health visitor, family and friends, and useful helplines and websites.

 There are lots of groups and drop-ins, some specially designed for pregnant women who want to know more about breastfeeding.
 You can find out more by asking your midwife, health visitor, local peer supporter or GP.
 Or visit your local Children's Centre.